 A writing conference is simply a conversation between two people about a piece of writing.
-Most conferences begin with introductions, when the mentor asks a writer why he or she came: what kind of paper he or she is writing, the assignment requirements, current stage of the writing process, the goals for the paper, and areas of concern that should be addressed during the conference.
+Most conferences begin with introductions, where the mentor gets to know the writer's situation and need by finding out: what kind of paper she or he is writing; the assignment requirements; current stage of the writing process; the writer's goals for the paper; and areas of concern that should be addressed during the conference.

 Writing mentors don’t tell people what to write.
 Instead, they work with each writer to figure out how the writer wants to proceed with a piece of writing.
 Our mentors treat each student and conversation individually, directing conferences based on the writer’s own writing goals.